Qwiko/Moverbot/README.md

 Use aliases instead to move between channels.

 **!clear/!c**
-Clear messages for this channel.
+Dletes the past 100 messages on this channel.

 **!alias/!a**
 List current aliases.

-**!alias/!a alias CHANNELNAME**
+**!alias/!a CHANNELNAME alias**
 Add more aliases.
-If adding alias to long names with whitespace use "" on both the alias and the channel.
+If adding alias to long names with whitespace use "".
-Example !a "c1" "Channel 1".

 **!alias/!a del alias**
 Remove an alias.